Bon Accord Centre: History

 In March 2009 a major facelift of the St. Nicholas centre was completed which consisted of new flooring, lighting, and fixtures and fittings to freshen up the dated interior.
 It also included new doors and light-box signage at both entrances to the centre.
 The following year, the Bon Accord centre revealed plans for a £6 million upgrade to include giving the 20-year-old centre new entrances on both Schoolhill and George Street as well as a new interior and furniture using a white theme and cleaner lines throughout.
 The work was completed in 2011.

 In December 2010, it was announced by bosses at the centre that the "Bon Appetit" food court in the Bon Accord centre was to close after 21 years due to competition from other shopping centres within Aberdeen.
 Re-opened in November 2011, the area, now known as "Food Terrace", was re-configured into four larger catering units/restaurants each with internal and external seating out in the shopping centre.

 It was announced in 2013 that co-owners British Land and Land Securities were to sell the Bon Accord & St. Nicholas centre.
 The deal worth £189 million was completed in October 2013 with F&C REIT, now BMO Real Estate Partners, taking control of the centre.
 By 2018 however, asset management has since passed on to Capreon Limited, on behalf of Aberdeen Shopping Centre Limited.

 In late 2018, all reference to the St. Nicholas name was removed resulting in both centres going by the Bon Accord name for the first time.
 New signage on all entrances was installed reflecting the change.

 Management at the centre stated in April 2021 that over twenty shops had closed since the start of the COVID-19 pandemic.
 In August 2022, the Guernsey-based company that owns the centre went into administration.
 In April 2023, the centre was purchased by EP Properties for below £10 million.

 In January 2024, Marks & Spencer announced that its branch in the Bon Accord Centre will be closed in 2025 and its branch in the nearby Union Square will be extended, absorbing the neighbouring TK Maxx.
 The store ultimately closed in May 2025.

 Future

 In July 2021, the council approved plans for a four-screen cinema which would be built inside an existing shop unit in the centre.
+However, these plans were dropped in favour of revamping the former site of John Lewis into a go-kart track amongst other entertainment amenities.